litdev1/TaskOrganiser/PrivacyStatement.md

 ## Stored data
 The tasks can be created, edited and deleted within the app.
 They are stored internally within the app data in an un-encrypted json file.

-Optionally, a user name and telephone number may be added to send selected task completion SMS messages to a support adult.
-The user name and telephone number are also stored internally un-encrypted with the app data.
+Optionally, a telephone number may be added to send selected task completion SMS messages to a support adult.
+The telephone number is also stored internally un-encrypted with the app data.

 The user can optionally save or load json data storing the tasks to Download folder on the phone.
 This can serve as a permanent backup, or potentially to share task lists.